matcom/autoexam/README.md

 ...and a wizard-like interface will pop up.
 If it is run from inside a project folder, it will automatically be loaded.
 It's all pretty intuitive, so... enjoy! :)

+Currently there is no UI for editing the gradersheet.
+It's just a text file `grader.txt` inside the generated folder, so feel free to edit it.
+The syntax is similar to this: [points_for_selecting:points_for_unselecting] * number_of_options.
+This should probably get more user friendly in the near future.

 Contribute
 ==========